Tomb of Jesse and Ruth

-The tomb of Jesse and Ruth (קבר ישי ורות) is an ancient structure located within the ruin of Deir Al Arba'een in the Tel Rumeida section of Hebron that Jewish tradition considers to be the tomb of Jesse and Ruth.
+The tomb of Jesse and Ruth (קבר ישי ורות) is an ancient tomb with a small Jewish synagogue, located within the ruin of Deir Al Arba'een in the Tel Rumeida section of Hebron.
+According to Jewish tradition, the tomb of Jesse and Ruth is a sacred site.
 The place is in area H2 of Hebron, under Israeli control.

-A small synagogue in the room adjacent to the tomb receives visitors throughout the year, especially on the Jewish holiday of Shavuot, in which the Book of Ruth is read.
+The small synagogue is located in the room adjacent to the tomb and it receives visitors throughout the year, especially on the Jewish holiday of Shavuot, in which the Book of Ruth is read.

-Historical references
+History

 Mamluk period

 One of the earliest known references to the tomb comes from an unnamed student of the Ramban who visited the site between 1289 and 1290.
 He wrote of visiting the "cave of Jesse's grave" on a hilltop near the Cave of Machpela and the ancient Jewish Cemetery of Hebron.

-The Jewish traveller Yaakov HaShaliach mentions visiting the grave of Jesse, father of David in Hebron in the year 1235, but he does not specify the burial place.
+Yaakov HaShaliach, a Jewish traveller, mentions visiting the grave of Jesse, father of David in Hebron in the year 1235, but he does not specify the burial place.
 Rabbi Ovadia of Bertinoro (1445-1515) mentions praying there in his travel writings.